-It’s the last day of the Lil’ Inker Designs new release blog hop and I have three final projects to share with you.
-But before I do that, we have some business to talk about:
+Welcome back for the last day of Lil’ Inker Designs new release blog hop!
+I have three projects to share, so let’s get right down to business.